Review of Christian Dior Diorskin Forever Flawless Perfection Fusion Wear Makeup (2011 Formulation) by lollsazz

 See pictures for shades

-I took a sample home and have now tested it for four days; I wear foundation about 16/24 (hours/day...).
-This gave me a natural-looking, not too mat, not too dewy look, and the fact that it just melted (or fused) into my skin, taking the same texture, was a part of it.
+I took a sample home and have now tested it, and then bought a bottle; I wear foundation about 16/24 (hours/day).
+This gave me a natural-looking, not too matte, not too dewy look, and the fact that it just melted (or fused) into my skin, taking the same texture, was a part of it.
 This IS long lasting (although not completely transfer resistant), and looked good even after me running in cold rain!
 It didn't become patchy and didn't make my dry patches show.
 I haven't reacted badly, except for that this isn't really for my skin type.

 Cons (for some people):